GamesDoneQuick/agdq19-layouts/README.md

 This is a [NodeCG](http://github.com/nodecg/nodecg) v1 bundle.
 You will need to have NodeCG v1 installed to run it.

+## Before using
+This bundle is not intended to be used verbatim.
+Some of the assets have been replaced with placeholders, and most of the data sources are hardcoded.
+We are open-sourcing this bundle in hopes that people will use it as a learning tool and base to build from, rather than just taking and using it wholesale in their own productions.

+To reiterate, **please don't just download and use this bundle as-is**.
+Build something new from it.

 ## Table of Contents
 - [Video Breakdown](#video-breakdown)
 - [Automated Builds](#automated-builds)